Targee-cible/BullsEye-ProductPage-Checkout/README.md

 # Bullseye - Item Checkout Service

-> Bullseye is a recreation of the Target Item Product Page.
+> Bullseye is an e-commerce application.
 This service renders the checkout component on the Bullseye site.
 The checkout component contains the following information for the product:
 >  - Price
 >  - Overall Review Rating
 >  - Total Number of Reviews